celery/celery/docs/getting-started/next-steps.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :option:`--app <celery --app>` argument specifies the Celery app instance
-to use, it must be in the form of ``module.path:attribute``
+to use, in the form of ``module.path:attribute``

-But it also supports a shortcut form If only a package name is specified,
+But it also supports a shortcut form.
+If only a package name is specified,
-where it'll try to search for the app instance, in the following order:
+it'll try to search for the app instance, in the following order:

 With :option:`--app=proj <celery --app>`: